benkeen/generatedata/client/src/plugins/dataTypes/Region/README.md

 This example shows how you can map one or more Region fields to a Country row.
 When generating the group of data, the generator will know to generate a region from the randomly generated country for that group, ensuring consistency.

 Note the use of the `id` and `targetRowId` properties.
-You can enter any string value you want for those, as long as it's unique across the entire data set.
+You can enter _any string value_ you want for those, as long as it's unique across the entire data template.
 In the website, it generates a random GUID internally for each row.

 ```javascript
 {